mattychang/gryder_lab/README.md

 # gryder

-Protocols, pipelines, and analysis scripts used/modified in the Gryder Lab.
+Protocols, pipelines, and scripts used/modified in the Gryder Lab.

 Wet-lab protocols are created and stored as Microsoft Excel (XLSX) files with experimental setup, calculations, and example outputs; Prism files (PRISM) used for analysis are as necessary.